chasmack/polycalc/README.md

 `<id> BEGIN <x> <y>` - Start a new polyline at the specified x/y coordinates.

 `<id> <quadrant> <bearing> <distance>` - Add a line segment.
-Quadrants are 1-NE 2=SE 3=SW 4=NW, bearing is in DMS (DD.MMSS).
+Quadrants are 1-NE 2=SE 3=SW 4=NW.
+Bearing is in DMS (DD.MMSS).

 `<id> <direction> <delta> <radius>` - Add a curve tangent to previous segment.
-Dierction is L=Left R=Right, delta is in DMS (DDD.MMSS).
+Dierction is L=Left R=Right.
+Delta is in DMS (DDD.MMSS).

 `<id> <direction> <delta> <radius> <quadrant> <bearing>` - Add a non-tangent curve segment.
-Quadrant and bearing is for the radial from the BC (Begin Curve) to the RP (Radial Point).
+Radial quadrant and bearing are from the BC (Begin Curve) to the RP (Radial Point).

 `<id> PUSH` - Push the last coordinate in the current polyline onto the coordinate stack.
 The current polyline is not affected.

 `<id> POP` - Pop the last coordinate from the coordinate stack and start a new polyline.